Exploring Fado in Porto: Your Complete Insider’s Guide (2024)

 fado singer singing with two guitar players and someone smoking from behind

-I remember once I was playing at Janelas do Fado in Matosinhos when a client asked me to sing.
+I remember once I was playing at Janelas do Fado, in Matosinhos, when a client asked me to sing.
 He even seemed to be genuinely giving himself deeply into the music and wanting to communicate, but the result was a room full of people holding back laughter… And this doesn’t make the fado happen!

 But it is also important to realize that a good fado singer doesn’t need to fit the stereotype of what most people consider a good singer.